dudanny712/BlindSide-Task-Working/README.md

 The UI has the following functionality:

 You can leave comments on the video.

 Related videos shown on the video UI.

-And overview page of all videos should be shown.
+And overview page of all videos is shown.

 The system is protected by a login.

 Videos is loaded as persisted data.

-Login should authenticate against a separate service.
+Login is authenticated against a google login service.

-The app was inspired by Youtube.
-This App used React and Youtube API.